benjamin-i-thompson/Alien-Invasion/README.md

 alien_invasion.py is the main program.

+Both .bmp files will need to be installed and put into an 'images' folder in the workspace.

 # Modifications

 Modifications can be made in the settings.py for making the aliens move slower, bullet speed, bullet size, etc.